-In addition to the options discussed above, the Company plans to issue 2,114,751 share purchase options to various officers, executive chairman, and directors effective upon closing of the initial public offering.
-The exercise price of these stock options will be the closing price of the Company's common shares on the closing date of an initial public offering.
-These stock options will vest as to 25% of the underlying common shares on the grant date, and the balance of these stock options will vest and become exercisable with respect to 44,057 common shares in 36 equal monthly instalments commencing on the 13th month following the date of grant and continuing until the 48th month following the date of grant, subject to continued employment with us through each vesting date.
-No expense has been recorded through December 31, 2022 with respect to these options.
+In addition to the options discussed above, the Company plans to issue 2,114,751 share purchase options to various officers, executive chairman, and directors.
+The exercise price of these share purchase options will be the closing price of the Company's common shares on the closing date of the IPO.
+These share purchase options will vest as to 25% of the underlying common shares on the grant date, and the balance of these share purchase options will vest and become exercisable with respect to 44,057 common shares in 36 equal monthly instalments commencing on the 13th month following the date of grant and continuing until the 48th month following the date of grant, subject to continued employment with us through each vesting date.
+No expense has been recorded through March 31, 2023 with respect to these options.